joshwolfer/doctorconsul/README.md

   * KDC4 > nEKS2
   * KDC4_P1 > nEKS3
 * Build the K3d Kubernetes cluster using the `kube-config.sh` script:
-  * `./kube-config.sh -eksonly` : Builds Consul into 4 clusters that have previously been created using [EKSOnly](https://github.com/ramramhariram/EKSonly).
+  * `./kube-config.sh -eks` : Builds Consul into 4 clusters that have previously been created using [EKSOnly](https://github.com/ramramhariram/EKSonly).

-The kube-config on it's own has no reliance on the VM-style environment, meaning you can simply just run `./kube-config.sh -eksonly` and build a working 4 cluster configuration of Consul in AWS EKS.
+The kube-config on it's own has no reliance on the VM-style environment, meaning you can simply just run `./kube-config.sh -eks` and build a working 4 cluster configuration of Consul in AWS EKS.

 Be sure to follow the instructions completely in [EKSOnly](https://github.com/ramramhariram/EKSonly) building a 4 cluster setup.